Death and state funeral of Hirohito: Funeral dignitaries

-An estimated 200,000 people lined the site of the procession – far fewer than the 860,000 that officials had projected.
-The Emperor's funeral was attended by some 10,000 official guests, including foreign representatives from 163 countries and 27 international institutions.
+An estimated 200,000 people lined the site of the funeral procession – far fewer than the 860,000 that officials had projected.
+The funeral itself was attended by roughly 10,000 official guests, including foreign heads of state and representatives from 163 countries and 27 international institutions.
 This required placing Tokyo under an unprecedented blanket of security.
 Because of security concerns and threats from Japanese left-wing extremists to disrupt the funeral, authorities decided to scrap many of the traditional events that normally accompany funerals for Japanese monarchs.
-Officials also overrode protocol to give United States President George H. W. Bush a front-row seat, even though tradition would have placed him toward the back, because of his short time in office.
+Officials also overrode protocol to give United States President George H. W. Bush a front-row seat, even though tradition would have placed him toward the back because of his short time in office.
 Bush, who arrived in Tokyo on the day before the funeral, attended the funeral on 24 February and departed for China the next day.

 Japanese officials said it was the biggest funeral in modern Japanese history, and the unprecedented turnout of world leaders was recognition of Japan's emergence as an economic superpower.
 Prime Minister Noboru Takeshita held meetings with roughly forty visiting world leaders, in what was described as an act of "funeral diplomacy".